LaputanMachines/beautiful-nanaimo/_posts/2023-07-20-narrow-lanes-are-safer.md

 description: "Recent comments made by a Councillor highlights common misunderstandings and myths about road safety.
 Strong Towns mean safe streets for all, including drivers and pedestrians."
 date: 2023-07-20
 author: strong-towns-nanaimo
-image: '/images/armstrong-narrow-roads/header.jpeg'
+image: '/images/narrow-roads/header.jpeg'
-permalink: /letters/2023-07-20-narrow-lanes-are-safer
+permalink: /articles/2023-07-20-narrow-lanes-are-safer
 image_caption: "Artists rendering of the Complete Streets project.
 (City of Nanaimo)"
-tags: [letter, safety, roads]
+tags: [features, safety, roads]
 featured: false
-type: letter
+type: post
 ---

 Road safety improvements in town are sometimes opposed by council members.
 Recently, a council member expressed concern about the narrowing of Extension Road.